Buying a car Top 10 estate car buying tips

 There is no shortage of medium-sized estates, should you want a vehicle with a practical load-bay but not the running costs (or parking problems) that come with a full-sized large car.
 Strong contenders in this category include the Ford Focus estate (great to drive), Peugeot 308 SW (spacious and stylish) and Volkswagen Golf estate (well-built but pricey).

-The Toyota Auris Touring Sports is the first hybrid in this category.
+The Toyota Auris Touring Sports was the first hybrid in this category.
 Its petrol-electric drivetrain boosts fuel economy – particularly for town driving – and means free car tax.